MilestoneSystemsInc/PowerShellSamples/Getting-Started/01-Common-Errors.md

 ## The command was found in the module, but the module could not be loaded

-This is really common on Windows 10 because Microsoft''s default execution policy on Windows 10 is "Restricted".
+This is really common on Windows 10 because Microsoft's default execution policy on Windows 10 is "Restricted".
 This means PowerShell is not allowed to execute *any* \*.ps1 files or \*.psm1 files.
-When you use `Import-Module` to import MilestonePSTools, or when you use a command within the module like `Connect-ManagementServer` the first thing PowerShell does is run the .PSM1 file inside the module''s installation folder.
-With an execution policy of "Restricted", PowerShell can''t do that.
+When you use `Import-Module` to import MilestonePSTools, or when you use a command within the module like `Connect-ManagementServer` the first thing PowerShell does is run the .PSM1 file inside the module's installation folder.
+With an execution policy of "Restricted", PowerShell can't do that.

 ```powershell
 PS C:\> Connect-ManagementServer -ShowDialog